Aero Spacelines Pregnant Guppy: Development

 In 1960, NASA was using barges to transport increasingly large rocket components from manufacturers on the West Coast to test and launch sites on the East Coast, a method that was slow and expensive.
-Meanwhile, U.S. airlines were disposing of their obsolete piston-engined Boeing 377 Stratocruisers in favor of the newer jet-engined airliners.
+Meanwhile, U.S. airlines were disposing of their obsolete piston-engined Boeing 377 Stratocruisers (introduced in the late 1940s), in favor of the newer jet-engined airliners.
 Aircraft broker Leo Mansdorf was stockpiling surplus Stratocruisers at Van Nuys for resale.

-Ex-USAF pilot John M. Conroy realized that these aircraft could be modified to transport the large but relatively light rocket components.
+Ex-USAF pilot John M. Conroy realized that these aircraft could be modified to transport the large but relatively light rocket components (for the Apollo program).
 Conroy presented his plans for an extensively modified Stratocruiser to NASA, where an official commented that the bloated aircraft resembled a pregnant guppy.
 Although NASA was lukewarm on the concept, Conroy mortgaged his house and founded Aero Spacelines International to build and operate the concept aircraft.

 Conversion work was undertaken by On Mark Engineering.
 The Pregnant Guppy (registered N1024V) used an ex-Pan Am airframe.
 A 5-meter section from an ex-British Overseas Airways Corporation aircraft (G-AKGJ) was added immediately behind the wing.
 A new upper fuselage of 6-meter diameter was added, giving the aircraft a "triple-bubble" appearance when viewed from the front.
 The entire rear section, including tail surfaces, was detachable to allow cargo to be loaded directly into the fuselage.
 The wing, engines, tail, nose, and cockpit were unchanged.

 The aircraft first flew on September 19, 1962, piloted by Conroy and co-pilot Clay Lacy.
 When Van Nuys traffic control realized that Conroy intended to take off, they notified police and fire departments to be on alert.
 However, the huge aircraft performed flawlessly.
 It differed in handling from a Stratocruiser only in a slight decrease in speed caused by the drag of the larger fuselage.

 The Guppy delivered the S-IV Saturn I rocket stage three weeks faster than a barge, for a cost of $16.00 (equivalent to $ today) per mile (1 mi).